Scientific Misconduct in Research

 C. Confidentiality

 The RIO shall, as required by 42 CFR §93.108: (1) limit disclosure of the identity of respondents and complainants to those who need to know in order to carry out a thorough, competent, objective and fair research misconduct proceeding; and (2) except as otherwise prescribed by law, limit the disclosure of any records or evidence from which research subjects may be identified to those who need to know in order to carry out a research misconduct proceeding.
-The RIO should use written confidentiality agreements or other mechanisms to ensure that the recipient does not make further disclosure of identifying information.
+“Need to know” may include: institutional review boards, journals, editors, publishers, co-authors, and collaborating institutions The RIO should use written confidentiality agreements or other mechanisms to ensure that the recipient does not make further disclosure of identifying information.
+Confidentiality restrictions apply until the institution has made its final determination in the research misconduct process.

 E. Protecting the Respondent

-As requested and as appropriate, the RIO and other institutional officials shall make all reasonable and practical efforts to protect or restore the reputation of persons alleged to have engaged in research misconduct, but against whom no finding of research misconduct is made.
+As requested and as appropriate, the RIO and other institutional officials shall make all reasonable and practical efforts to protect and/or restore the reputation of any persons alleged to have engaged in research misconduct, but against whom no finding of research misconduct is made.

 F. Interim Administrative Actions

 Throughout the research misconduct proceeding, the RIO will review the situation to determine if there is any threat of harm to public health, federal funds and equipment, or the integrity of the PHS supported research process.
 In the event of such a threat, the RIO will, in consultation with other institutional officials and ORI, take appropriate interim action to protect against any such threat.
-Interim action might include additional monitoring of the research process and the handling of federal funds and equipment, reassignment of personnel or of the responsibility for the handling of federal funds and equipment, additional review of research data and results or delaying publication.
-The RIO shall, at any time during a research misconduct proceeding, notify ORI immediately if he/she has reason to believe that any of the follow conditions exist:
+Interim action might include: additional monitoring of the research process and the handling of federal funds and equipment, reassignment of personnel or of the responsibility for the handling of federal funds and equipment, additional review of research data and results, or delaying publication of research findings.
+The RIO shall, at any time during a research misconduct proceeding, notify ORI immediately if he/she has reason to believe that any of the following conditions exist:

-• The research misconduct proceeding may be made public prematurely and HHS action may be necessary to safeguard evidence and protect the rights of those involved; or
+• The research misconduct proceeding may be made public prematurely and HHS action may be necessary to safeguard evidence and protect the rights of those involved

 V. Conducting the Assessment & Inquiry